rkuroki/insurance-quote-ms/README.md

 To facilitate initial development, I created a subscriber ([PolicyMockSub](https://github.com/rkuroki/insurance-quote-ms/blob/main/src/main/java/com/insurance/insurancequote/xxx/insuransepolicyms/PolicyMockSub.java)) for the `insurance-quote-received` topic, which generates a random ID for the Insurance Policy and publishes it to the `insurance-policy-created` topic.

-**This mock Subscriber is active and starts with the application.** So it is responsible for assigning an insurancePolicyId to the Insurance Quote...
+**This PolicyMockSub is active and starts with the application.** So it is responsible for assigning an insurancePolicyId to the Insurance Quote...

-To replace this mock subscriber, I attempted to create a small NodeJS application ([insurance-policy-ms-mock](https://github.com/rkuroki/insurance-quote-ms/tree/main/insurance-policy-ms-mock)) to simulate the policy service, but I encountered issues connecting to the Kafka containe (connection library problems).
+To replace this mock subscriber, I attempted to create a small **NodeJS application ([insurance-policy-ms-mock](https://github.com/rkuroki/insurance-quote-ms/tree/main/insurance-policy-ms-mock))** to simulate the policy service, but I encountered issues connecting to the Kafka container (connection library problems).
 I couldn't resolve it in time, but I will keep trying.

 <br/>

-### Tests Types Implemented:
+### Test Types Implemented:

 - **Unit Tests**: For most of the classes and methods.
 - **Component Tests**: For the controller, services, repositories, validators, etc. Using the profile 'test', it runs with H2 in memory database and mocking all other external dependencies.